SatelliteQE/testimony/README.rst

 The parameter options are:

-* print - List all test cases
+1. print - List all test cases
-* summary - Summary of number of automated cases vs. manual cases
+2. summary - Summary of number of automated cases vs. manual cases
-* validate_docstring - Validate docstrings
+3. validate_docstring - Validate docstrings
-  - Reports test cases with invalid docstrings
+  	a.
+Reports test cases with invalid docstrings
-  - Reports test cases with missing docstrings
+    b.
+Reports test cases with missing docstrings
-  - Reports test cases that does not have minimal required docstrings (This will enforce that all test cases have a minimal set of docstrings)
-    - Currently testimony enforces Feature, Test, Assert as mandatory docstrings for each test case
+    c.
+Reports test cases that does not have minimal required docstrings (This will enforce that all test cases have a minimal set of docstrings).
+Currently testimony enforces Feature, Test, Assert as mandatory docstrings for each test case
-* bugs - Test cases affected by Bugs and the corresponding Bug list
+4. bugs - Test cases affected by Bugs and the corresponding Bug list
-* manual - List all manual test cases
+5. manual - List all manual test cases
-* auto - List all auto test cases
+6. auto - List all auto test cases

 Note:
 - testimony returns a non-zero error code when the test case docstrings does not follow the intended rules, returns zero otherwise